 - Margashirsha Purnima(Wednesday, 7 December): Bathing has a great importance by wishing for virtue on the full moon bath, and the fruit of the donation made on this occasion is immense.
 Fasting and worshiping on Margashirsha Purnima gives all the happiness.

 On Purnima, people wake up early in the morning and start vrat rituals.
 On these days a bath is taken in the Ganges or other sacred rivers.
 After this, people offer water to Shiva lingam as well as worship other Gods and Goddesses.
 Lord Vishnu is also worshiped on this day.
 It is said that many people observe Lord Satyanarayana vrat on this day.
 Also, after giving food to a needy person or a Brahmin, make a donation.
 Such as – Give especially sesame, jaggery, blanket or woolen cloth to charity.

 Significance of Purnima Vrat

 Purnima days are highly auspicious.
 By taking a bath in the Ganges on Purnima, you get a lot of merits.
 It is believed that if we observe specific rituals on this day, all the sufferings of human life will end.
 According to the astrological vision angle, this day is also considered very special.
-If the moon is weak in one’s horoscope; he/she should observe Purnima vrat as remedy.
-Purnima vrat bestows with prosperity and happiness.
+If the moon is weak in one’s horoscope; he/she should observe Purnima vrat as a remedy.
+Purnima vrat bestows prosperity and happiness.